How to create your own trading strategy?

 1. Ask yourself who you are: scalper, day trader, medium-term trader or long-term trader and choose a timeframe – M30, hourly, daily, weekly, monthly, etc.

 2. Decide which market conditions you will focus on.
 As you know, there three primary conditions: trend, range, and breakout.
 Each of these conditions exhibits its own market tone.
-As a result, a strategy that is good for trend trading can show weak result when the market is in a range.
+As a result, a strategy that is good for trend trading can show the weak result when the market is in a range.

 3. Choose your tools: will you use technical indicators and, if so, which ones?
 There are two types of strategies: indicator and no-indicator.
 If you prefer an indicator strategy, various technical indicators available in Metatrader will help you to identify a market’s movement.
 No-indicator strategies can include the analysis of candlestick patterns, chart patterns, trendlines and other elements of price action, as well as news trading.